brianrobles204/observable_locator/README.md

 values inside the locator can *change* over time, and that values can depend on other changing (i.e. *observable*) values.

-Under the hood, the locator uses `MobX` to implement this reactivity.
-If you're unfamiliar with MobX, I suggest you read the [MobX documentation](https://mobx.netlify.app/).
+Under the hood, the locator uses MobX to implement this reactivity.
+If you're unfamiliar with the library, I suggest you read the [MobX documentation](https://mobx.netlify.app/).
 In a nutshell, MobX has a concept of `observable` values and `reactions` with callback functions.
 When an observable value changes, any reactions that use the observable